2016 Summer Paralympics torch relay: Locations

-Each city that the relay included celebrated a different Paralympic and Rio 2016 value: in Brasília, it was equality; in Belém, determination; in Natal, inspiration; in São Paulo, transformation; in Joinville, courage; and in Rio de Janeiro, passion.
+According to the classification made by the Brazilian Institute of Geography and Statistics,the 27 Brazilian states are divided into 5 Geographic Regions (Central-West,Southeast,South,Northeast and North) and given the short time to carry out the activities, those first 5 cities that received the Reference Centers of the Brazilian Paralympic Committee and also due to their historical value for the Paralympic Movement in the host country.Along their own symbolisms and motives,each city that the relay included celebrated a different Paralympic and Rio 2016 value: in Brasília, it was the equality; in Belém, determination; in Natal, inspiration; in São Paulo, transformation; in Joinville, courage; and in Rio de Janeiro as the host city, passion.

 Heritage Ceremony

 On September 2, 2016, Stoke Mandeville, Great Britain, the birthplace of the Paralympic Movement, held a ceremony for the lighting of the Heritage Flame.
 The flame was combined with the five Brazilian flames in Rio de Janeiro on September 6, which formed the Rio 2016 Paralympic flame.

 End of the relay

 After the Paralympic flame was created, it was then carried around Rio from September 6 to September 7.
-On the day of the opening ceremony, 1984 Paralympic gold medalist Marcia Malsar was carrying the torch at the Maracana Stadium when she slipped and fell on the rain-covered floor.
+On the day of the opening ceremony, 1984 Paralympic gold medalist Marcia Malsar was carrying the torch at the Maracanã Stadium when she slipped and fell on the rain-covered floor.
 Once she recovered from the fall, she smiled, waved at the audience, and handed off the torch.
 Clodoaldo Silva was the last torchbearer, and lit the cauldron.